 If the store is set to work in the “Vendors as separate shops” multi-vendor mode:

 The vendor must specify the address from which their products will be shipped.
-This address will be used to calculate the cost of delivery of an order from the vendor’s warehouse to the buyer.
-Instructions on configuring the Ship-From address are available in the section Managing the Ship-From Address As a Vendor.
-If no Ship-From address is configured, the vendor's Company address (see Managing Vendor Profile Information as a Vendor) will be used for shipping calculations.
+The marketplace will use this address to calculate the delivery cost of an order from the vendor’s warehouse to the buyer.
+See more info in Managing the Ship-From Address As a Vendor.
+If no Ship-From address is configured, the marketplace will use the vendor's Company address (see Managing Vendor Profile Information as a Vendor) for shipping calculations.

 The vendor must specify the shipping methods they are going to use.
 See Managing Shipping Methods as a Vendor.

-In “Warehouse” mode, the products of different vendors are shipped from the same warehouse, so the “ship-from” address and shipping methods are the same for all the vendors; the configuration of the “ship-from” address and shipping methods, in this case, is done by the store administrator.
+In the "Warehouse" mode, different vendors' products are shipped from the same warehouse, so the ship-from address and shipping methods are the same for all the vendors.
+The configuration of the ship-from address and shipping methods, in this case, is done by the store administrator.

 Step 8: Configure Coupons and Discounts

-If the option to create coupons and discounts has been enabled for the vendor by the store administrator, the vendor can create coupons and discounts for their products.
-See Coupons: Usage with Multivendor and Volume Discounts: Usage with Multivendor.
+If the store administrator enables the option to create coupons and discounts, the vendor can create coupons and discounts for their products.
+See Coupons: Usage with Marketplace and Volume Discounts: Usage with Marketplace.